YongliHe23/SequenceExamples-GE/tv6/README.md

 * Time to turn ADC ON = 40us
 * Time to turn ADC OFF = 0us

+The key thing to note is that the dead/ringdown intervals from one RF/ADC event must not overlap with those from another RF/ADC event.

+Also note that these times do NOT necessarily correspond to the values of `rfDeadTime`, `rfRingdownTime`, and `adcDeadTime` you should use when creating the .seq file.
+While the Pulseq MATLAB toolbox encourages the insertion of RF/ADC dead/ringdown times at the beginning and end of each block, this is generally not necessary on GE, and it is perfectly ok to override that behavior to make the sequence more time-efficient.
+See the `sys` struct example next.

 **Examples:**
 ```
 sys = mr.opts('maxGrad', 40, 'gradUnit','mT/m', ...